Mongolia: Sports and festivals

-Mongolia holds other traditional festivals throughout the year.
-The Golden Eagle Festival, held annually, draws about 400 eagle hunters on horseback, including the traveler Мөнхбаярт Батсайхан (Mönkhbayart Batsaikhan), to compete with their birds.
-The Ice Festival and the Thousand Camel Festival are amongst many other traditional Mongolian festivals.
+The Ulaanbaatar Marathon is held annually.
+Traditional festivals include the Golden Eagle Festival, which draws about 400 eagle hunters on horseback, including the traveler Мөнхбаярт Батсайхан (Mönkhbayart Batsaikhan), to compete with their birds.
+The Ice Festival and the Thousand Camel Festival are amongst other traditional Mongolian festivals.

+In 2025, a Mongolian team of mixed athletes placed second in the first season of Physical: Asia.
+Mongolia has built a strong presence in esports; the most notable team is The MongolZ, which was founded in 2013.
+The organisation fields rosters in Counter-Strike 2, Dota 2, Mobile Legends: Bang Bang, PUBG Mobile and Chess, and previously competed in Valorant.
+The MongolZ's Counter Strike team has enjoyed numerous international successes, winning the Intel Extreme Masters Season X Taipei championship in 2016 and, following the team's relaunch in 2023, the 2025 Esports World Cup.
+The team also finished as runners-up at the Blast Austin Major 2025, becoming the first Asian team to reach a Counter-Strike Major Grand Final.
+In February 2025, The MongolZ's Counter Strike team was recognised by the Mongolian government as the National Team of Mongolia.
+The team also became the first Asian team to reach No. 1 in the HLTV World Team Rankings, topping the rankings on 22 and 29 September 2025.
+The organisation's Chess team also won the 2026 FIDE World Rapid and Blitz Team Chess Championship in the U2400 category.

 In film

-The Eagle Huntress is a 2016 internationally co-produced Kazakh-language documentary feature film directed by Otto Bell that follows the story of Aisholpan Nurgaiv, a 13-year-old Kazakh girl from Mongolia, as she attempts to become the first female eagle hunter to compete in the eagle festival at Ulgii, Mongolia.
+The Eagle Huntress is a 2016 internationally co-produced Kazakh-language documentary feature film directed by Otto Bell that follows the story of Aisholpan Nurgaiv, a 13-year-old Kazakh girl from Mongolia, as she attempts to become the first female eagle hunter to compete in the eagle festival at Ulgii.

-In winter 2023, Australian filmmakers Ben Golotta and Morgan Wright travelled with and filmed two horse herders, Batbold, aged 18, and Tsagana, aged 22, herding around 2000 animals across the Tsaikhir Valley, in a traditional journey to take the horses to safer grazing.
+In winter 2023, Australian filmmakers Ben Golotta and Morgan Wright traveled with and filmed two horse herders, Batbold, aged 18, and Tsagana, aged 22, herding around 2,000 animals across the Tsaikhir Valley, in a traditional journey to take the horses to safer grazing.
 The practice is diminishing owing to climate change and young Mongolians moving to the cities for work.
 Batbold's father, Bayankhangai, had undertaken ten such grueling trips.
-The resulting documentary film, titled Iron Winter, was screened in the Melbourne International Film Festival in August 2025 and is being screened in the Adelaide Film Festival in October 2025.
+The resulting documentary film, titled Iron Winter, was screened in the Melbourne International Film Festival and the Adelaide Film Festival.